HosseinHasanPour/caffe-stochastic-depth/README.md

 ## Getting Started

+#### Preprocessing the cifar10 DatasetTo reproduce the results in the paper, proper preprocessing is needed, including subtracting means, dividing by std, and padding 0s for data augmentation.

+First, get the cifar10 data in LEVELDB format.
+Run `./data/cifar/get_cifar10/sh` `./examples/cifar10/create_cifar10.sh`

+Then, run the preprocessing script
+`python examples/cifar10/preprocessing.py`

 Follow the standard caffe installation procedure specified here: http://caffe.berkeleyvision.org/installation.html.
 You'll also have to prepare and preprocess the cifar10 dataset (instructions below).